Post war German history: 1945-1961

 How will I be taught, and will there be any work outside the class?

-Due to the Coronavirus crisis all teaching will be online (via Zoom).
+The course will be taught online (via Zoom).
 The Google Classroom website for the course will contain plenty of online material for further study plus all PowerPoint presentations used in class.

 Are there any other costs?
 Is there anything I need to bring?